fpereiro/gotoB/tutorial/tutorial.md

 ### Is it a webpage or is it a webapp?

 In the beginning of the web, we only had webpages.
-Webpages are easy to understand: each webpage is a merely some HTML, CSS & js that gets loaded on the browser.
+Webpages are easy to understand: each webpage is merely some HTML, CSS & js that gets loaded on the browser.
 Every time the user opens the page, that HTML, CSS & js gets loaded and the page is displayed.
 And, unless the owner of the webpage decides to change it, the webpage will be the same from here until the end of time.

 Because webpages are always the same (unless updated), we consider them to be **static**.

 An example of this is the homepage of a newspaper.
-Sure, it might be updated all the time, but between updates, the page is the same for everyone.
-The newspaper is a set of documents, and each [Uniform Resource Locator](https://en.wikipedia.org/wiki/URL) gives you one document.
+Sure, it might be updated very often, but between updates, the page is the same for everyone.
+The newspaper is a set of documents, and each [Uniform Resource Locator (URL)](https://en.wikipedia.org/wiki/URL) gives you one document.
 The information flows in one way, from the webpage to the user.

-Webapps are a different game, because the HTML, CSS & js depends on **the state of the application**.
+Webapps are a different game, because the HTML, CSS & js depend on **the state of the application**.

 An example of a webapp is the inbox of your web email, such as Gmail or Outlook.com.
 It is still HTML, CSS & js, but it will depend on what emails you have in your inbox!
 Your inbox may have a single URL, but the information of your inbox will likely change because of user interaction.
 The information flows both ways, from the webapp to the user and from the user to the webapp.